appsmithorg/appsmith-docs/website/docs/connect-data/concepts/returning-data-from-a-stored-procedure.md

 SELECT 1+1;
 ```

-The need for this modification is due to the way that Appsmith parses SQL and its return values from the database.
-Without the empty `SELECT` clause, the stored procedure is still run on the database but its return values are not accessible from the Appsmith platform.
+This modification is necessary due to how Appsmith parses SQL and its return values from the database.
+Without the empty `SELECT` clause, the stored procedure is still run on the database, but its return values are not accessible from the Appsmith platform.